sigasi/sigasi_insights/manual/editor.md

 * [tabs-and-spaces].
 * Screencast : [/screencasts/verilog-smart-indent]

-## Verilog Preprocessing/Macros
+## SystemVerilog Preprocessing/Macros

-When you hover over a Verilog preprocessor directive (e.g. `include ...`), Sigasi Studio presents you the preprocessed text.
+When you hover over a SystemVerilog preprocessor directive (e.g. `include ...`), Sigasi Studio presents you the preprocessed text.
 This hover also shows you, at the bottom, a convenient link to open the [views#Preprocessor View].

 ![](images/preprocessor-hover.png)

-In the [views#Preprocessor View], you can preview the expanded version of your preprocessed Verilog source files.
+In the [views#Preprocessor View], you can preview the expanded version of your preprocessed SystemVerilog source files.

-You can configure the include paths of your Verilog projects in the Verilog Preprocessor Property page.
-You can open this page by right clicking your Verilog project and selecting **Properties > Verilog Preprocessor**.
+You can configure the include paths of your SystemVerilog projects in the (System)Verilog Preprocessor Property page.
+You can open this page by right clicking your SystemVerilog project and selecting **Properties > (System)Verilog Preprocessor**.
 ![](images/preprocessor-property-page.png)

 You can specify multiple include paths by separating them with a `;`.
 All paths are relative to the project folder.
 You can add the main project folder as include path by entering `.`.

 You can also add an include path by running the Quick Fix on \``include` errors.

+On the (System)Verilog Preprocessor Property page you can also declare **Initial preprocessor definitions**.

 **Ctrl+Click** on *\`defines* (or **F3**) will lead you to the corresponding declaration.
 Autocomplete will also offer you a list of all visible *\`defines*.